zkanjiro/Token-Grabber-Advanced/README.md

 > # __**VENAX DISCORD TOKEN GRABBER**__<br>

 **TUTORIAL VIDEO : https://www.youtube.com/watch?v=QJXf2JL5NYE**<br>
+**The program has been made for educational purposes, do not use it for malicious purposes.**
 You only have to input your Discord webhook on line nine and compile it.<br>
 [![Token](https://user-images.githubusercontent.com/81310818/124186145-2dadbe00-dabc-11eb-92a0-0b1015d5df63.png)](https://youtube.com/VENAX59)<br>
 > **NOTES**